Do I have to have experience?

 What is the casting process?

-Pre-teen show camp: Fun, entertaining improvisation games are played in lieu of an actual “audition” where the directors can get to know the kids’ personalities.
+Pre-teen show camp: Fun, entertaining improvisation games are played and a poem is learned in lieu of an actual “audition” where the directors can get to know the kids’ personalities.
+The poem is emailed to registrants in advance of the first day of camp.
 The kids are usually cast by the end of the first day.

-Teen show camp: An audition day is set one day a few weeks prior to the camp start date.
-Teens can bring in their own song and monologue (no more than 1 minute of each please).
+Teen show camp: Auditions are done as a "self-tape" on flipgrid.
+The deadline for submissions is before the first day of camp.
+Those who submit an audition video are eligible for lead and supporting roles.
+Those who do not submit a video will be cast in the ensemble.
+Teens can select their own musical theatre song and monologue (no more than 1 minute of each please).
 If they don’t have a song prepared, singing “Happy Birthday” works just fine.
 The show is cast by the first day of the camp.

-Community Theatre: Auditions are held in which auditionees will prepare a brief monologue and/or song.
+Community Theatre: Auditions are held in which auditionees will prepare a brief monologue and/or song (depending on the production).
 Specific requirements will be posted with each audition posting.
-Currently, our December show holds its auditions in early-mid October.
+Currently, our December show holds its auditions in early-mid September.

 What is your refund policy?